 Not only does native mobile app development ensure that OS preferences (GPS, camera, address books, etc.) are integrated within the application framework, but they are also instrumental in offering a personalized digital experience.

 Conventionally, the native app development process has been preferred for gaming apps and the ones that require high device performance.

 Bridging the Gap with Hybrid App Framework

 Basically, they operate and function as a native mobile app, but the similarity is limited to the framework of the application that includes the basic controls, navigational elements, and other fundamental features.

 Having a hybrid app framework in place is profitable for business groups, enterprises, and startups that are looking to reach out to a greater number of people in a lesser amount of time.

 Native apps require time for development, while hybrids can be hosted quickly and with greater ease.
 The plug-ins involved ensuring that the hardware and OS compatibilities do not form a hindrance to the functioning of the app.

-One of the major benefits of opting for hybrid mobile app development is that the enterprise can have a single code for multiple platforms.
+One of the major benefits of opting for hybrid mobile app development is that the enterprise can have a single code for cross platforms.